nanaakuaobota/walmart_sales_sql_query/README.md

 ## Methodology

 #### Database Creation And Data Import
-- Created a database
+- Created the 'walmart_sales' database
-- Created a table to insert the data to be imported
+- Created 'sales' table to insert the data to be imported
 - Imported the data, check [here](sql-walmart-import.PNG)

 #### Feature Engineering